awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

       1. On the **Configure Instance Details** page, select the VPC you created from the **Network** list, and select your public subnet from the **Subnet** list\.

       1. \(Optional\) Select the **Public IP** check box to request that your NAT instance receives a public IP address\.
 If you choose not to assign a public IP address now, you can allocate an Elastic IP address and assign it to your instance after it's launched\.
-For more information about assigning a public IP at launch, see [Assigning a public IPv4 address during instance launch](vpc-ip-addressing.md#vpc-public-ip)\.
+For more information about assigning a public IP at launch, see [Assign a public IPv4 address during instance launch](vpc-ip-addressing.md#vpc-public-ip)\.
 Choose **Next: Add Storage**\.

       1. You can choose to add storage to your instance, and on the next page, you can add tags\.
 Choose **Next: Configure Security Group** when you are done\.